Ezion-Geber

 According to Targum Jonathan, the name means "city of the rooster" (כְּרַך תַּרְנְגוֹלָא).

 Biblical references

 Ezion-Geber is mentioned six times in the Tanakh.
-According to the Book of Numbers, Ezion-Geber was one of the first places where the Israelites camped after the Exodus from Egypt.
+According to the Book of Numbers, Ezion-Geber was a place first mentioned as an Israelite campsite toward the close of the nation's 40 years in the wilderness after the Exodus from Egypt.

 The "ships of Tharshish" of Solomon and Hiram started from this port on their voyage to Ophir.
 It was the main port for Israel's commerce with the countries bordering on the Red Sea and Indian Ocean.
 According to Book of II Chronicles, Jehoshaphat, the King of Judah, joined with Ahaziah, the King of Israel, to make ships in Ezion-geber; but God disapproved of the alliance, and the ships were broken in the port.